Cepheus (constellation): Features

+Nu Cephei is a blue supergiant similar to Deneb with an initial mass of over 20 solar masses.
+It belongs to the Cepheus OB2 stellar association along with Mu Cephei and VV Cephei, which have similar initial masses.

 There are several prominent double stars and binary stars in Cepheus.
 Omicron Cephei is a binary star with a period of 800 years.
 The system, 211 light-years from Earth, consists of an orange-hued giant primary of magnitude 4.9 and a secondary of magnitude 7.1.
 Xi Cephei is another binary star, 102 light-years from Earth, with a period of 4,000 years.
 It has a blue-white primary of magnitude 4.4 and a yellow secondary of magnitude 6.5.

-Kruger 60 is an 11th-magnitude binary star consisting of two red dwarfs.
+Krüger 60 is an 11th-magnitude binary star consisting of two red dwarfs.
 The star system is one of the nearest, being only 13 light-years away from Earth.
+It was once proposed as a possible home system for 2I/Borisov, the first accepted interstellar comet, but this was later rejected.